in7hesky/java-rest-assured-automation/README.md

 System Under Test (SUT): Swagger Pet Store - https://petstore.swagger.io/.
 The service is provided as a training ground for API testing.
 The data for creating pet entities is generated randomly.

-Some of the used tools and libraries:
+List of some tools and libraries used:
 - JUNIT 5
+- Maven
 - Rest Assured
 - Allure-Junit5
 - AssertJ
 - Javafaker
 - Jenkins

-NOTE: Some API test results may and will occur as failed.
+**NOTE:** Some API test results may and will occur as failed.
 That's an expected behavior caused by the SUT implementation inconsistencies.